AboveLogic/GVSU-CIS350-TheTIA/docs/software_requirements_specifications.md

     3. Saved workouts shall be accessible at any time and load in under 4 seconds.
     4. The search function shall return all tagged results within four seconds.
 2. Login Function
     1. The login function shall deny users until a successful combination of username and password is entered.
+    2. The login page shall be intuitive and easy to get started.
 3. Usability
-    1. This application shall be able to be used by any device type without loss of functionality
+    1. This application shall be able to be used by any device type without loss of functionality.
-    2. This application shall be able to handle any screen size without loss of functionality
+    2. This application shall be able to handle any screen size without loss of functionality.
-    3. The visuals shall be consistent throughout the whole application
+    3. The visuals shall be consistent throughout the whole application.